AdamBoley/Viscosity-Calculator-V2/README.md

     - Add Django templating language to inject various database items - done

 - Implement automated testing of JavaScript via Jest:
-    - pass values to various functions and assert that some value is returned
+    - pass values to various functions and assert that some value is returned - not done

 - Convert vanilla JS to jQuery:
     - convert determinability calculations to jQuery - suspended and reverse done, determinability done